 I would be grateful if you could review the interview notes and amend where necessary if you feel there are any errors contained therein.
 Please then sign and date the declaration at the end of the interview transcript and return one copy to me to the above address by [insert date].
-If I do not hear from you by that date I will assume you accept the notes as an accurate record of the interview.
+If I do not hear from you by that date The notes will be considered an accurate record.